OneMaxApps/TellUI/README.md

 3. RowLayout;
 4. ColumnLayout;

 ### III.
-Control Components (10 Elements)
+Control Components (9 Elements)

 MicroUI includes ten main components, each with specific capabilities:

 1. **Button** A basic control that inherits from AbstractButton.
 It contains a TextView.
 2. **CheckBox** Also inherits from AbstractButton.
 It is used to control a Boolean state (isChecked).
-3. **LabeledCheckBox** A composite component that combines a CheckBox and a TextView in a single Container, using RowLayout to position them together.
-4. **TextView** (Text View): A component for displaying text.
+3. **TextView** (Text View): A component for displaying text.
 It supports various AutoResizeMode modes, including FULL, BIG, MIDDLE, SMALL, and TINY.
-5. **TextField** (Input Field): A component for single-line text input that implements the KeyPressable interface.
+4. **TextField** (Input Field): A component for single-line text input that implements the KeyPressable interface.
 It manages the cursor position and selection, and supports horizontal scrolling for long text.
 It supports standard keyboard shortcuts such as CTRL+C, CTRL+V, CTRL+X, and CTRL+A.
-6. **TextArea** (Multi-Line Text Editor): A more complex component for multi-line editing that implements the Scrollable and KeyPressable interfaces.
+5. **TextArea** (Multi-Line Text Editor): A more complex component for multi-line editing that implements the Scrollable and KeyPressable interfaces.
 It includes built-in vertical and horizontal scrollbars, as well as complex internal classes for managing text, cursor, and selection.
-7. **Slider** (`Slider`): A linear range control (`LinearRangeControl`).
+6. **Slider** (`Slider`): A linear range control (`LinearRangeControl`).
 It allows the value to change based on the mouse position while holding the component down.
-8. **Scroll** (`Scrollbar`): Also a linear range control (`LinearRangeControl`).
+7. **Scroll** (`Scrollbar`): Also a linear range control (`LinearRangeControl`).
 Includes a movable thumb, which is implemented as a separate `Button` component and is used to navigate through the content.
-9. **Knob** (`Rotary`): A range control (`RangeControl`) that changes its value when rotated with the mouse.
+8. **Knob** (`Rotary`): A range control (`RangeControl`) that changes its value when rotated with the mouse.
 It uses an arc to visualize the current value.
- 10. **MenuButton** (`Menu Button`): Extends the functionality of a standard button by allowing it to display a drop-down list of other buttons or nested submenus (`subMenu`).
+ 9. **MenuButton** (`Menu Button`): Extends the functionality of a standard button by allowing it to display a drop-down list of other buttons or nested submenus (`subMenu`).
 The component implements the `Scrollable` interface, allowing scrolling of menu items if there are many.

 ### IV.
 Initialization Example